-Metropolitan Planning Organization (MPO)- the organization responsible for carrying out transportation planning and programming in accordance with the provisions with 23 USC $\pm$ s134, as provided in 23 USC $\pm$ s107(f)(3).
+Metropolitan Planning Organization (MPO)- the organization responsible for carrying out transportation planning and programming in accordance with the provisions with 23 USC s134, as provided in 23 USC s107(f)(3).

-Metropolitan Planning Organization Advisory Council (MPOAC)- statewide organization of MPOs that facilitates coordination and exchange of information on transportation issues.
+Metropolitan Planning Organization Advisory Council (MPOAC)- statewide organization of Metropolitan Planning Organizations that facilitates coordination and exchange of information on transportation issues.

-Metropolitan Transportation Planning Organization (MTPO) for the Gainesville Urbanized Areaofficial title of the Metropolitan Planning Organization that provides recommendations to the Florida Department of Transportation on the expenditures of federal funds in the Gainesville Metropolitan Area.
-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area consists of the five Alachua County Commissioners, the Mayor and six City of Gainesville Commissioners as voting members, with the Florida Department of Transportation District 2 Secretary and the University of Florida President as nonvoting members.
+Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area- official title of the Metropolitan Planning Organization that provides recommendations to the Florida Department of Transportation on the expenditures of federal funds in the Gainesville Metropolitan Area.
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area consists of the five Alachua County Commissioners, the Mayor and six City of Gainesville Commissioners as voting members, with the Florida Department of Transportation District 2 Secretary, the University of Florida President and a Rural Advisor (selected by the Alachua County League of Cities) as nonvoting members.